eurofurence/reg-attendee-service/README.md

    regsys will know the user / admin tokens.
 The only token handed out to users must be the staff token.

 ## TODO

+- v0.1.1 (needed for MVP)
+    - configurable start time (different for staff and non-staff), refuse with error msg if too early
+    - time server endpoint as expected by frontend (different for staff and non-staff, so we can configure it)

+## for later

 - MVP.2
     - admin fields handling (subresource w/separate dto only handled by regsys using admin/user auth, invisible fields if user)